 19. Favourite Non-Romantic Relationship of The Year

-20. Favourite Book You Read in 2019 From An Author You’ve Read Previously?
+20. Favourite Book You Read In 2020 From An Author You Read Previously?

-21. Best Book You Read In 2019 That You Read Based Solely On A Recommendation From Somebody Else/Bookstagram/Peer Pressure
+21. Best Book You Read In 2020 That You Read Based Solely On A Recommendation From Somebody Else/Bookstagram/Peer Pressure?

 25. Book That Put A Smile On Your Face/Was The Most Fun To Read?